![]() |

 HI,

 Thank you for your response.
-I checked and it does appear that in order to use any Wordpress plugin, the blog has to be hosted on your server…
+I checked and it does appear that in order to use any WordPress plugin, the blog has to be hosted on your server…

-As far as the reason that I want my blog to remain hosted on Wordpress, wordpress hosted blogs are easier to market as far as SEO and get more juice from Google.
+As far as the reason that I want my blog to remain hosted on WordPress, wordpress hosted blogs are easier to market as far as SEO and get more juice from Google.
 WP blogs get crawled faster and rank higher in Google results from my experience.

 If you have any research on this I’d love to read it!